rpoplawski/hackathon/README.md

 ##Description
 This project consisted of a team of four people collaborating together to design, create, and build a working application.
 This program allows users to enter personal data and retrieve information regarding employment as it pertains to employees.
 To visit the HR Pro application, go <a href="https://secure-fjord-5088.herokuapp.com">here</a>.
 ##Features
-- names of employees
+- The ability to list all employees, both collectively and individulally
-- department in which employees work
+- The ability to display employees' work status & vacation days.
-- years employees are employed
+-- names of employees
-- position of employee
+-- department in which employees work
-- work status of employee is either "full-time" or "part-time"
+-- years employees are employed
-- employee pay is either "hourly" or "salary"
+-- position of employee
-- vacation days remaining that an employee may utilize
+-- work status of employee is either "full-time" or "part-time" -- employee pay is either "hourly" or "salary"
-- vacation date taken by a particular employee
+-- vacation days remaining that an employee may utilize -- vacation date taken by a particular employee

 ##Instructions
 ###To view a list of all employees: